alanmontgomery/ionic-react-tabs-menus-custom/README.md

 # ionic-react-tabs-menus-custom
 Rough example of using React Context API to control the side menu and custom page content, tabs etc

-_Please keep in mind this is not production ready as there are some enhancements needed to improve amount of re-renders, smoothness of page navigation using url (separate history/location for tab and side menu - needs work, feel free to submit a PR to finish up this example), this was simply done as an example._

-- Use only with ios in mobile view
+- Use only with ios in mobile view as put together quickly for ios style

 # **View in mobile view as an iOS device in web**